Making a Simple API

 • Internal Imports

-Now read the quotes.json file as a string and pass it to our parse_json function.
+Now read the quotes.json file as a string and pass it to serde_json::from_str to deserialize to a Vec<Quote>.
 Make sure to throw in some nice little print statements!
 These look cool and they can help with debugging; For example, my code loaded 48391 Quotes and if yours loaded any less, you now know to look into that.

 use std::fs;